Overdose-Digital/magento2-cms-management/README.md

 - Allowing users to import/export CMS pages or blocks:
   -- (by json and xml files)
   -- Supports multistore and wysiwyg images
+- Clear old backups.

 ### Fetaures details
 - Before saving of cms-block or page if the one was changed it's identifier, title and content will be saved to backup file (currently used json-format).
 Following directory tree will be created under 'var' folder:

         - for block: cms/blocks/history/{identifier}/{backup_name}

         - for page: cms/pages/history/{identifier}/{backup_name}

 - Added new section "History" to CMS-Block and CMS-Page editing page.
 Here, you will be able to see the backup records list.
     Each record is represented as a link with a name in format Y_m_d_h_i_s_{store_ids}.
 By clicking the link, a popup window with backup's content will appear.

 - Added two configuration xml-files cms_block_data.xml and cms_page_data.xml for creating and updating cms-blocks or pages.

+- Clear history methods:
+  - **By Periods:** Left one file per a period (weeks, months and years):
+    -- One history item per year for older than year.
+    -- One history item per month for older than month but yonger 12m.
+    -- One history item per week for older than week but yonger one month.
+    Files younger than one week, excluded.
+  - **Older Than:** Delete files older than 'Period' and it number.

 ## Example